 That may be fast, but it pales in comparison to the potential speeds of 5G.
-Verizon 5G Ultra Wideband, now available in more than 30 cities nationwide, is the next name in fast.
+Verizon 5G Ultra Wideband, now available in parts of 35 cities nationwide and counting, is the next name in fast.
 5G Ultra Wideband can carry a remarkably higher volume of data than is possible on today’s LTE networks, and that bandwidth is critical for tomorrow’s most innovative technologies to take flight.

 What does it mean for consumers?
 The low latency of a 5G network—that is, the time required for a packet of data to travel between two points—can dramatically alter how people interact with data.
 And that’s increasingly necessary in a world where billions of devices will be coming online in the next few years.